joachimvh/community-server-article/content/configuration.md

 compared to one with a file backend is that the first one imports `/storage/backend/memory.json` and the second one imports `/storage/backend/file.json`.
 This is just one of the imports that users can modify to change behaviour.
-To help with the choices there, all configuration subfolders contain documentation explaining the options available.
+To help with the choices there, there is documentation explaining all the available options.

+### Configuring extensions

 When someone wants to develop a new component for the server, adding Components.js configuration to link it correctly will be a requirement.